 Nearly 2000 seats will be placed on the lawn, but guests are welcome to bring folding chairs or blankets for seating on the perimeter.

 Graduates are asked to wear caps, gowns, hood, cords and medallions (masters students receive hoods at commencement).
 Grads should also dress appropriately under regalia, paying special attention to shoes.
 Mortarboards are to be worn squared, not tilted, with the tassel on the right side (tassels will be moved to the left during the ceremony).
 Men traditionally remove caps for the ceremony.
 Women traditionally do not.

 Graduates (undergraduate and graduate) should line up in front of Van Dyke Center by 9 am.
 Graduates should immediately check in with the registrar’s office to receive a number: anyone who is not checked in will not have their name read at graduation.
 Graduate students should wear gowns: hoods will be presented during ceremonies.
 Undergrads should wear gowns and caps and hoods: members of the E&H Alumni Association will be on hand to help with robing.

 Commencement ceremonies will be moved into the King Center Gymnasium in case of inclement weather.
 Seniors will gather in the weight room by 9 am to dress and line up.
 The Registrar’s table will be in the hallway near the pool.

-Because of limited seating in the gym, tickets will be necessary to insure that every graduate has at room for at least a few guests.
-Each graduate will get 4 tickets, and tickets will be mailed to home addresses in advance “just in case.”
+Because of limited seating in the gym, tickets will be necessary to ensure that every graduate has room for at least a few guests.
+Each graduate will get 5 tickets.
 We will make every effort to hold commencement exercises outside.

 Only service animals are allowed at commencement.